Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 Activities at 500 Rai Floating Resort

-If you can, book a stay that includes excursions to explore the National Park.
-They are worth including in your booking as lovely as the resort is, it is nice to get out wandering.
+If you can, book a stay with excursions to explore the National Park.
+They are worth including in your booking.
+The park is as lovely as the resort, and it is nice to get out wandering.
 You can kayak, swim, take a long-tail boat, or join one of the resort tours.

 Wildlife Safari tours

-I’ll let my Mr Wren, my husband, and our resident zoologist tell you all about the wildlife:
+I’ll let Mr. Wren, my husband, and our resident zoologist tell you all about the wildlife:

 Sunset Wildlife Safari

 In Khao Sok National Park, wildlife animals are spotted along the lake shore all year round.
 The 500 Rai guided tours start at 05.00 PM on Monday, Wednesday, and Friday.
-I was initially ‘Is that it?‘ After we came back having seen an eagle, some hornbills, and a few cows.
-To which I was told firmly those aren’t any old cows!
+I was initially, ‘Is that it?’
+After we returned, having seen an eagle, some hornbills, and a few cows.
+I was told firmly that those aren’t any old cows!

 Mr Wren takes up the story:

 We glide in close to the shore to see a large herd of gaur.
-Large ponderous cows often called Indian bison, observe us quizzically before lumbering off into the jungle.
-A special moment given there are only about a thousand of them left in Thailand.
+Large ponderous cows, often called Indian bison, observe us quizzically before lumbering into the jungle.
+It is a special moment, given that only about a thousand are left in Thailand.

-We then look skywards to see pied hornbills commuting between their favourite trees and then hear a rustling high up in the jungle canopy – the telltale sign of gibbon activity.
-Suddenly spotting them – a family of white-handed gibbons – swinging effortlessly through the trees.
-They stop as we move closer their white-framed faces turn to scrutinise us before deciding we are no threat and resume their journey‘.
+We then look skywards to see pied hornbills commuting between their favourite trees and hear a rustling high up in the jungle canopy – the telltale sign of gibbon activity.
+Suddenly, spotting them – a family of white-handed gibbons – swinging effortlessly through the trees.
+They stop as we move closer.
+Their white-framed faces turn to scrutinise us before deciding we are no threat and resume their journey.

 Note from 500 Rai: Gaurs are mostly spotted during the summer season, but you can even be lucky enough to catch a glimpse of wild elephants, wild boars, and hornbills.